julianidiart/notes/articles/design-docs-at-google.md

 - **Design docs** are informal documents used to define software designs before coding begins.
 - They emphasize high-level implementation strategy and key design decisions, focusing on _trade-offs_.

+> “As software engineers our job is not to produce code per se, but rather to solve problems.”

 - **Functions of Design Docs**

   - **Early Issue Identification**: Detect design problems when changes are still easy to make.